-2022 LTI RSAs or RSUs to NEOs
+2023 LTI RSAs or RSUs to NEOs

-The RSAs or RSUs granted to our NEOs during 2022 vest in three equal annual installments beginning on the first anniversary of the date of grant, subject to the NEO's continued employment.
+The RSAs or RSUs granted to our NEOs during 2023 vest in three equal annual installments beginning on the first anniversary of the date of grant, subject to the NEO's continued employment.

-2022 LTI PRSUs to NEOs
+2023 LTI PRSUs to NEOs

-The Compensation Committee granted PRSUs to our NEOs in February 2022 and additional PRSUs to our promoted NEOs (as discussed above) in August 2022.
-50% of the shares of our common stock subject to the 2022 LTI PRSUs may be earned and become eligible for vesting based on our level of achievement of equally weighted Non-GAAP Adjusted Total Revenue and Gross Dollar Retention goals for fiscal 2022 (together, the "One-year PRSUs").
+The Compensation Committee granted PRSUs to our NEOs in February 2023.
+Pursuant to the terms of such awards, 50% of the shares of our common stock subject to the 2023 LTI PRSUs may be earned and become eligible for vesting based on our level of achievement of equally weighted Non-GAAP Adjusted Total Revenue and Gross Dollar Retention goals for fiscal 2023 (together, the "One-year PRSUs").

-The remaining 50% of the shares of our common stock subject to the 2022 LTI PRSUs may be earned and become eligible for vesting based on our level of achievement of Rule of 40 goals for fiscal 2022, fiscal 2023 and fiscal 2024 (the "Three-year PRSUs").
+The remaining 50% of the shares of our common stock subject to the 2023 LTI PRSUs may be earned and become eligible for vesting based on our level of achievement of Rule of 40 goals for fiscal 2023, fiscal 2024 and fiscal 2025 (the "Three-year PRSUs").

-For purposes of determining 2022 LTI PRSU attainment:
+For purposes of determining 2023 LTI PRSU attainment:

-- "Non-GAAP Adjusted Total Revenue" means our 2022 total non-GAAP adjusted revenue as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to (i) measure performance on a constant currency basis eliminating both positive and negative effects of currency exchange rate fluctuations; (ii) exclude the effects of changes to generally accepted accounting standards required by the Financial Accounting Standards Board; (iii) exclude the effects of "extraordinary events" as determined under generally accepted accounting principles as well as events of an "unusual nature" or of a type that indicates "infrequency of occurrence;"; and (iv) exclude the impacts of acquisitions or dispositions that occur during the performance period. - "Gross Dollar Retention" means our 2022 contracted annual recurring revenue ("CARR") less churn and downgrades divided by beginning CARR with a measurement period of 12 months ended December 31, 2022. - "Rule of 40" means our 2022 non-GAAP Organic Revenue Growth percent plus non-GAAP Adjusted EBITDA Margin percent as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports).
+- "Non-GAAP Adjusted Total Revenue" means our 2023 total non-GAAP adjusted revenue as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to (i) measure performance on a constant currency basis eliminating both positive and negative effects of currency exchange rate fluctuations; (ii) exclude the effects of changes to generally accepted accounting standards required by the Financial Accounting Standards Board; (iii) exclude the effects of "extraordinary events" as determined under generally accepted accounting principles as well as events of an "unusual nature" or of a type that indicates "infrequency of occurrence;" and (iv) exclude the impacts of acquisitions or dispositions that occur during the performance period. - "Gross Dollar Retention" means our 2023 contracted annual recurring revenue ("CARR") less churn and downgrades divided by beginning CARR with a measurement period of 12 months ended December 31, 2023. - "Rule of 40" means our 2023 non-GAAP Organic Revenue Growth percent plus non-GAAP Adjusted EBITDA Margin percent as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports).

 Based on feedback from our stockholders and to prevent duplicative payouts, our STI and LTI opportunities utilize different performance metrics.
 The Compensation Committee selected Non-GAAP Adjusted Total Revenue as a performance metric because it focuses management on our top-line growth.
 Gross Dollar Retention was chosen as it is aligned with our stated strategy of delighting our customers with innovative cloud solutions.
-Rule of 40 was chosen because it is aligned with our current long-term aspirational goals.
-The Compensation Committee believes all three of the 2022 LTI PRSUs performance metrics will promote our long-term ability to increase profitability, cash flow and deliver stockholder value.
+Rule of 40 was chosen because it is aligned with our current financial goals.
+The Compensation Committee believes all three of the 2023 LTI PRSUs performance metrics will promote our long-term ability to increase profitability, cash flow and deliver stockholder value.

-To the extent earned, the 2022 LTI PRSUs are eligible for vesting in three equal annual installments beginning on the first anniversary of the date of grant.
-Achievement against the 2022 LTI PRSUs performance metrics was to be calculated to eliminate both positive and negative effects of currency exchange rate fluctuations since the date of grant.
+To the extent earned, the 2023 LTI PRSUs are eligible for vesting in three equal annual installments beginning on the first anniversary of the date of grant.
+Achievement against the 2023 LTI PRSUs performance metrics was to be calculated to eliminate both positive and negative effects of currency exchange rate fluctuations since the date of grant.